That’s a Wrap: Highlights From the BrightonSEO Spring 2016 Conference

 Aferdita Pacrami explained how we can benefit from the extensive experience from UX for games to apply it to improving website conversions, including navigation influenced by colors, light and motion.

 The AMP (Accelerated Mobile Project) was introduced by Dominic Woodman, highlighting how it can increase speed.
 In the last presentation of this block, Warren Cowan explained how they have increased the conversion of a retail website, using extensive and in-depth keywords analysis to transform the content and offering of the website.
 (See the slides here)

-We also attended @AlexTachalova's session on the proven techniques and methods to reactivating Twitter accounts, where she provided some useful information on how to get the most from your Twitter accounts, using tools such as Fullcontact and Listpedia.
+We also attended @AlexTachalova's session on the proven techniques and methods to reactivating Twitter accounts, where she provided some useful information on how to get the most from your Twitter accounts, using tools such as Fullcontact.
 This was followed by Olga Andrienko’s talk on how to localize your global brand.